PhillyChien/clarity-poc/README.md

    * This command will:
      * Build the images for the frontend, backend, docs, and database (if not already built).
      * Start all services in detached mode.
-     * Run Flyway migrations automatically when the backend starts.
+     * Run Flyway migrations automatically when the backend starts (for development purposes only; see Enterprise-grade Migration Practices section for production recommendations).

 4. **Accessing the Services:**
    * **Frontend:** `http://localhost:3000` (or the port configured in `docker-compose.yml`)